 Benefits deposited into an EBT account are not returned unless the client chooses to do so.
+See item D,8,b above for the procedures to return benefits from an EBT Account.
 When a Food Stamp AG is closed, EBT benefits remain in the account until the AG uses the benefits or until there is no account activity for 270 days, i.e., no use of benefits.
-See Section 2.2,D,14 for expunged benefits.
+See item D,14 above for expunged benefits.